KCLabMTU/pLMSNOSite/README.md

 ## About
 pLMSNOSite is a robust predictor of S-nitrosylation modification sites in protein sequences.
 It employs an intermediate-fusion-based stacked generalization approach to harness the representational power of global contextual embeddings obtained from a transformer protein language model combined with local contextual embeddings from the supervised word embedding layer.

+## Webserver

+You can access the webserver of pLMSNOSite at [kcdukkalab.org/pLMSNOSite/](http://kcdukkalab.org/pLMSNOSite/).

 ## Cite this article
 Pratyush, P., Pokharel, S., Saigo, H. et al. pLMSNOSite: an ensemble-based approach for predicting protein S-nitrosylation sites by integrating supervised word embedding and embedding from pre-trained protein language model.
 BMC Bioinformatics 24, 41 (2023). https://doi.org/10.1186/s12859-023-05164-9